-Congratulations!
-You have been accepted to participate in Living Latin in Rome, an intensive summer Latin program for high school students organized by the Paideia Institute for Humanistic Study, Inc. Your application demonstrated a love for and dedication to Latin, good character, and a strong work ethic.
-We are very much looking forward to working with you to help you develop your knowledge of Latin and to spending some time getting to know you amidst the amazing landscape of Rome this summer.
+You have been accepted to participate in Living Latin in Rome High School.
+We are very much looking forward to helping you develop your knowledge of Latin, and to spending some time getting to know you in the Eternal City this summer!

 Paideia Chaperoned Flight

 The Paideia Institute will book a staff member as a chaperone on a flight to and from Rome via New York's John F. Kennedy Airport.
 Students may book their own ticket on the chaperoned flight, but this is optional and must be booked by the student.
 Paideia does not book student flights.
 The information for the group flight is below.
 If you would like to travel on the group flight, please indicate this on the travel form below and book your ticket for the following flights.
-You will receive information by e-mail about where to meet the chaperones.
+You will receive information by email about where to meet the chaperones.

-Rome is hot in July (almost 90 degrees on most days).
-Although we arrange our schedule to avoid the strongest mid-day sun as much as possible, we will still be spending hours outside in the sun, although we try to schedule them in the late afternoon precisely to avoid the worst of the heat.
+Rome is hot in July (90 degrees on most days).
+Although we arrange our schedule to avoid the strongest mid-day sun as much as possible, we will still be spending hours outside in the sun.
 We recommend a good hat (a broad-brimmed one is preferable to a baseball cap), plenty of sunscreen, and a good pair of UV-protective sunglasses.
 Sunscreen is very expensive in Italy; it’s best to bring enough from home.
 Most importantly, please bring a refillable water bottle.
 It's very easy to get dehydrated during a Roman summer, but public water fountains are multitudinous!

-Appropriate attire.
+Please pack appropriate attire.
 While shorts and t-shirts are fine on most days, some of our site visits include trips to basilicas and churches, where visitors must wear clothing that fully covers knees and shoulders to be allowed entrance (e.g. trousers or long skirts and shirts with sleeves).
-Female visitors to Italy generally bring a light shawl that can be thrown over the shoulders or tied around the waist as needed.
-Therefore, students will not be permitted to wear t-shirts with offensive statements or inappropriately short or tight-fitting clothing.
-Students will have access to laundry facilities, so we encourage you to pack light!
+Some visitors to Italy bring a light shawl that can be thrown over the shoulders or tied around the waist as needed.
+Students will not be permitted to wear t-shirts with offensive statements or inappropriately short or tight-fitting clothing.
+Students will have the opportunity to wash clothes mid-program, so we encourage you to pack light!

 Come prepared with a swimsuit and beach towel!
 We will head to the beach to escape the heat at least once during the program.
 If you aren’t a swimmer, rest assured that there will be a cool spot to relax and enjoy the view.

-Bring good strong shoes.
-We will be walking regularly and frequently as we learn about Rome, both because the public transportation system is inadequate and hot and also because there is so much to see.
-Much of this walking will be on cobblestones, but will also include dusty walkways, uneven flagstones and low stone walls when visiting archaeological sites.
+Bring good, strong shoes.
+We will be walking regularly and frequently.
+Much of this walking will be on cobblestones, dusty walkways, and even some rocky trails.
 Your feet will thank you if you do this walking in sturdy sneakers or cross trainers.

 The course organizers will provide you with a packet with all necessary readings and assignments.
 Please bring one of the following Latin dictionaries: